AMERICAN ACADEMY OF RELIGION WESTERN REGION (AAR/WR)

 Papers dealing with the theological, biblical, social, and historical side of social justice and civil rights in Christianity in the United States and anywhere in the world are welcome.
 Please send submissions as an attachment to Dyron Daughrity at firstname.lastname@example.org and Enrico Beltramini at email@example.com.
 The length of abstracts is typically 250 words.
 Thank you.

-The deadline for submission of paper abstracts is October 31, 2022.
+The deadline for submission is November 15, 2022.
 All participants must submit a Program Participant Form (attached and also available on the AAR/WR website).
 Participants at AARWR must be members of the AAR.
 The AAR membership information is found here: https://www.aarweb.org/membership/join-or-renew.

 CFP: DISABILITY STUDIES UNIT